Department of Environmental Sciences and Engineering

 463 Random Field Modeling of Physical Processes (3).
 Recommended preparation, calculus through differential equations is desirable.
 Science of the probable.
 Random fields.
 Physical significance and methodological theses.
 Spatial and spatiotemporal variability.
 Ordinary and generalized fields of natural processes.
 Transport-type models.
 Bayesian/Maximum maximum entropy estimation.
 Three lecture hours per week.

 468 Advanced Functions of Temporal GIS (ENST 468) (3).
-Required preparation, a multivariate calculus course like MATH 233.
 Overview of geographical information systems (GIS) using the Arc GIS software, and introduction to advanced geostatistical functions for temporal GIS describing environmental and health phenomena distributed across space and time.
 Application to the spatiotemporal mapping of environmental water quality.

 470 Environmental Risk Assessment (ENST 470) (3).
 Required preparation, one course in probability and statistics.
 Use of mathematical models and computer simulation tools to estimate the human health impacts of exposure to environmental pollutants.
 Three lecture hours per week.